vasja1996/avail-apps/README.md

 `avail-apps` is a modified version of the [@polkadot/apps](https://github.com/polkadot-js/apps) repository for visualizing and interacting with the Avail network.

-Learn more about Avail at the Avail [product page](https://polygon.technology/solutions/polygon-avail/) and [documentation](https://wiki.polygon.technology/docs/avail/introduction/what-is-avail/) websites.
+Learn more about Avail at the [Avail homepage](https://www.availproject.org/) and [documentation](https://availproject.github.io/) websites.

-You can access a live version of the explorer for the Avail Testnet at https://testnet.polygonavail.net/
+You can access a live version of the explorer for the Avail Testnet at https://testnet.avail.tools/

 ## overview